flowmemo/koa-httpany/README.md

 # koa-httpany

-koa middleware that make your app response with arbitrary http status and headers, based on query string.
+koa middleware that makes your app response with arbitrary http status and headers, based on user's query string.

  `master` branch is for koa v2.
 For koa 1.x support, see the `koa.v1` branch.